Cordula Sturm Dahal

 Since the age of seven, Tasherit has been studying and training in four distinct styles of dance with her family in Nepal, India, and the U.S. She has also had the privilege of working with some of the world’s leading exponents of Kathak dance, notably the great Maneesha Sathe, protegee of Pandit Gopi Krishna, and Shambhavi Dandekar.
 Her artistic interpretations and technical ability have earned her numerous awards.
 Ms. Dahal’s spirited style of teaching make her a favorite with students of all ages.

 Tasherit has worked in the fashion industry, both as a style consultant and professional model.
 In her spare time, she creates original art and may be seen chasing her (rather large) fluffy Goldendoodle, Coco Bear.
 Her lifestyle blog may be found at https://amindforchange.com/

 Santoshi Dahal is our gifted wardrobe designer whose creations have brought beauty and style to our programs.
 Her perfectly fitted kurtas, saris, folk outfits, and costumes for our Himalayan performances are the delight of audiences.
 Santoshi’s experience and extraordinary sense of color and creativity make her indispensable to Utpalasia (and to Cordula).

 She lives in Kathmandu, Nepal, where she owns a thriving business in Naya Baneshwor and regularly trains young apprentices in the art of tailoring.

-Using his extensive background as a personal trainer, he also structures programs for increased core strength and extended stamina for our dancers and staff.
-He lives in San Francisco, California and can be reached at visaic.io.
+Using his extensive background as a personal trainer, Visaic structures programs for increased core strength and extended stamina for our dancers and staff.
+He lives in the San Francisco Bay Area and can be reached through his site, visaic.io.